freescout-help-desk/freescout/README.md

 ## Features

-**FreeScout** will provide the same set of features as a HelpScout: help desk tools, email management and analytics.
+[FreeScout](https://github.com/freescout-helpdesk/freescout) will provide the same set of features as a HelpScout: help desk tools, email management and analytics.
 Also **FreeScout** will provide several extra features in addition to the standard HelpScout features:

   * Sending message to multiple customers at once.
   * Starred conversations.
-  * Trash section.
+  * Deleted conversations folder.
   * Quick changing of customer.
-  * Pasting screenshots from the clipboard into reply area.
+  * Pasting screenshots from the clipboard into the reply area.

 You can suggest features or vote for features [here](https://feedback.userreport.com/25a3cb5f-e4bd-4470-b6f3-79fcfaa8e90f/#ideas/popular)